Polyjuice Potion Cake layers:

 Now – add the accents with bits of fondant!
 Roll a piece long enough to rim the top of the cake.
 Shape 1 ½ - 2” pieces of fondant into cauldron ‘feet’ and space at the base of the cake.
 Roll 6-8” long pieces into thin rolls, and press into the sides in a small rectangular shape to resemble handles.
 Press out and cut a small flat rectangular piece to form the rest of the handle, and press in over the top part of the handle.
 Paint your accents black with a bit of gel color if using white fondant.

 Now for the FUN part – the dry ice!
-I placed the small plastic cup on top of the cookies and frosting, and used more frosting and coconut to hold it in place.
+I carved out a small hole from the top of the cake, and placed a small plastic cup in the hole, using more frosting to hold it in place.
 This was where I put a few 1-2-inch chunks of dry ice and poured about ¼ cup of hot water over the top to make them ‘melt’ (I think ‘sublime’ is the technical term?) and turn into gas/steam.

 Note: Polyjuice Potion glasses!
 I used tall drink glasses and silver duct tape to make glasses resembling the ones from the Chamber of Secrets!
 I took some extra green + brown food color and added it to milk, and added a bit of dry ice to each glass!
 I did quickly discover that it quickly foams over the top of the glass, so I added a couple of teaspoons of oil to each one to make the bubbles pop more quickly.
 Option to complete the look if you’re serving this at a party!